Lucifer (2019 Indian film): Critical response

-Sanjith Sidhardhan of The Times of India gave 3.5 out of 5 stars and wrote "Lucifer is a 'mass entertainer’ that is sure to please the fans and has enough going for to make it an engaging thriller as well.
+Sanjith Sidhardhan of The Times of India gave 3.5 out of 5 stars and wrote, "Lucifer is a 'mass entertainer’ that is sure to please the fans and has enough going for it to make it an engaging thriller as well.
 And apart from the mandatory Stan Lee, correction, Antony Perumbavoor cameo, watch out for Stephen's second avatar in the film."
 However, Firstpost gave 1.75 out of 5 stars and wrote "There is so much that could have been done with this intriguingly frank and realistic theory on the essentialness of evil — in politics and for human survival at large.
 What we get instead is Lucifer's transparent ambition that overwhelms everything else in this enterprise."
 Abin Ponnappan of The Indian Express wrote "Lucifer has some obvious parallels to Tamil movie Petta by Karthik Subbaraj, where the director made better use of the star and actor in Rajinikanth.
 As Karthik gave life to the Rajini fan in him, he also revived Rajini's lost magic from earlier hits like Padayappa and Baashha.
-Prithviraj has tried to bring out the best version of Mohanlal the star.
+Prithviraj has tried to bring out the best version of Mohanlal, the star.
 For Mohanlal fans like him all over the world, Lucifer will be a treat."

 Sethuraman.
-S of Film Companion gave 3 out of 5 stars and wrote "Lucifer is a clichéd plot written cleverly and delivered with aplomb.
+S of Film Companion gave 3 out of 5 stars and wrote, " 'Lucifer' " is a clichéd plot written cleverly and delivered with aplomb.
 Prithviraj makes an assured directorial debut with the film that was high on budget and expectation.
-The movie has lived up to the hype and will set the box office cash registers ringing for long."
+The movie has lived up to the hype and will set the box office cash registers ringing for a long time."
 Lakshana.
-N. Palat of India Today gave 3 out of 5 stars and wrote "In short, Lucifer is like Mohanlal fanfiction brought to life on-screen.
+N. Palat of India Today gave 3 out of 5 stars and wrote, "In short, Lucifer is like Mohanlal fanfiction brought to life on-screen.
 If you swear by Mohanlal, go for it."
 Sify gave 3 out of 5 stars and wrote "Lucifer is a masala entertainer that is no less than a treat for the fans of Mohanlal.
-It is an intriguing political crime thriller with smashing dialogues.
+It is an intriguing political crime thriller with smashing dialogue.
 Go for it!"
 S. Yadhunath of Mathrabhumi wrote "‘Lucifer’ is a mass movie which celebrates the mannerisms of superstar Mohanlal.
-In fact, it is a Mohanlal starrer which filled the audience’ hearts after Pulimurugan.
+In fact, it is a Mohanlal starrer which filled the audience’s hearts after Pulimurugan.
 By discussing the unseen dimensions in politics, the film conveys that politics is the most dramatic stage.
-It is a complete political thriller played by the complete actor.
-Sujith Vasudev's visuals and Deepak Dev's background music maintains the mood of the movie."
-Sowmya Rajendran of The News Minute gave 2 out of 5 stars and wrote "Mohanlal is all mass but the film lacks a strong script and depends too much on stylized shots and background music to do the job."
+It is a complete political thriller played by a complete actor.
+Sujith Vasudev's visuals and Deepak Dev's background music maintain the mood of the movie."
+Sowmya Rajendran of The News Minute gave 2 out of 5 stars and wrote "Mohanlal is all mass, but the film lacks a strong script and depends too much on stylized shots and background music to do the job."